angrymarker/cdToolboxVue/README.md

 ### RunButton

 ## Creating a new tool
-Create a base tool using the following skeleton.
-Save as a .vue file
+Create .vue file using the following skeleton.

 ```
 <template>